-The Harvard Law Entrepreneurship Project provides pro bono legal research and analysis to entrepreneurs at Harvard and MIT.
-We match entrepreneurs with teams of several Harvard Law School students and an attorney advisor who work together to answer legal questions over the project cycle of six to eight weeks.
-Legal questions can cover a broad range of substantive subjects depending on the startup's needs, and participating entrepreneurs will receive a report summarizing the team's findings.
+The Harvard Law Entrepreneurship Project provides pro bono legal research and analysis to entrepreneurs in the Harvard and MIT community.
+We match entrepreneurs with teams of Harvard Law School students and an attorney supervisor who work together to answer legal questions over the project cycle of eight to ten weeks.
+Legal questions can cover a broad range of substantive subjects depending on the startup or nonprofit’s needs, and participating entrepreneurs will receive a report summarizing the team’s findings.

 HLEP provides services to projects that are affiliated with students at Harvard and MIT.
 If you have a Harvard or MIT student as part of the founding or core team, that is sufficient to qualify.
 Our services are primarily for ventures that do not have sufficient funding to hire their own attorneys.

 HLEP has an application, available twice per year, in which entrepreneurs can describe their venture and their legal questions.
 We then host a “pitch competition” to put your idea in front of interested law students and attorneys.
 The pitch is not mandatory, but helps members get a sense of your needs.
 Students and attorneys rank projects by interest, entrepreneurs are selected, and teams are assigned—a team usually consists of four or five law students along with one or two attorneys.
 The team holds an initial intake meeting to further discuss your legal questions, then the students research answers during the semester, usually over the course of 6–8 weeks.
 The work product is a written report and a final outplacement meeting at which the students and attorneys walk you through the answers to the questions raised.